netxms/netxms-doc/admin/agent-management.rst

 ------------

 ``ExternalList`` defines name of the list metric and command that is executed synchronously when this metric is requested by server.
-Parameters from DCI configuration can be provided, these will be available as $1, $2, $3..., $9 variables.
-To accept parameters metric name should contain "(*)" symbols after name.
-Lines of the list are separated by new line character.
+Command should provide list items separated by new line character.

+Configuration is similar to ``ExternalMetric``.
+Both exec form and shell form are supported, parameters can be provided along with the metric.

 .. code-block:: ini

   # Example

-  # Without DCI parameters
+  # Without metric parameters
   ExternalList=Name:command
+  ExternalList=Name:["command"]

-  # With DCI parameters
+  # With metric parameters
-  ExternalList=Name(*):command $1 $2
+  ExternalList=Name(*):["command", "$1", "$2"]

 ExternalMetricProvider